aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click here to show details for this section
+    Click to show the 20+ human languages supported by TagUI and how to self-build language definitions
   </summary>

   Tip - as Windows Unicode support is not as straightforward as macOS/Linux, doing this in Windows may require changing system locale, using chcp command, and selecting a font to display native language correctly ([more info](http://www.walkernews.net/2013/05/19/how-to-get-windows-command-prompt-displays-chinese-characters/))